 Here's roasted black figs wrapped in bacon.
 The figs were stuffed with merguez; which I just found out is an African based spicy sausage of lamb or beef.
 This one's lamb.
 There's a tangy element to all the fat and sugars which is the sauce.

-To kill the suspense of those who cannot recognize the rune like piece of organic matter, it's veal tongue.
+To kill the suspense of any who cannot recognize the rune like piece of organic matter, it's veal tongue.
 Corned veal tongue from them to be precise.
 My first time possibly, having so much tongue in a seating.

 No comments: